-If you have a permanent mobility impairment, and cannot safely use public transportation, as certified by a qualified medical practitioner, you can apply for a refund of part of the federal excise tax on the gasoline you buy.
+If you have a permanent mobility impairment and cannot safely use public transportation, you can ask for a refund of part of the federal excise tax on the gasoline you buy.
+A qualified medical practitioner must certify the impairment.

-To apply for a refund, fill out Form XE8, Application for Refund of Federal Excise Tax on Gasoline.
+To ask for a refund, send Form XE8, Application for Refund of Federal Excise Tax on Gasoline.
 For more information, call 1-877-432-5472.